Kernelized Decoded Quantum Interferometry: Methods

 \subsection{End-to-end scaling and block-local advantage}

-\paragraph*{Circuit resources for one k-DQI iteration.} Combining the module costs above, we can summarize the resources for a single iteration of k-DQI in a compact form.
+Combining the module costs above, we can summarize the resources for a single iteration of k-DQI in a compact form.
 Let $n$ denote the number of Boolean variables (or $m=\Theta(n)$ $p$-ary digits), and consider one iteration consisting of state preparation and polynomial shaping, application of a kernel $K$, a Fourier layer $\mathcal{F}$, measurement, and an optional coherent decoder.
 The two-qubit depth and $T$-count take the form

 where the last term only appears if a fully coherent decoder $Dec_{\mathrm{coh}}$ is implemented.

 For the kernel families we use in this work, the abstract depth and $T$-count can be made more explicit.
 A global chirp or LCT kernel obeys